koenderks/aRtsy/README.md

 ## Langton's ant

-This type of painting creates Langton's ant.
 According to [wikipedia](https://en.wikipedia.org/wiki/Langton%27s_ant), Langton's ant is a turmite with a very specific set of rules.
 In particular, the algorithm involves repeating the three rules shown below.
 The problem with this type of painting is that it always moves off the canvas though...

 1. On a non-colored block: turn 90 degrees clockwise, un-color the block, move forward one block.
 1. On a colored block: turn 90 degrees counter-clockwise, color the block, move forward one block.